dotkom/onlineweb4/README.md

 You can build this image locally by adding `"docker-compose.build.yml"` to the end of the `dockerComposeFile`-array in [`devcontainer.json`](/.devcontainer/devcontainer.json).
-Will be very slow if you frequently change dependencies.

 #### Pre-built image without included dependencies